 We’ve outlined some experience first-year student will have during this program:

 One outcome of Orientation is to fully prepare you for life on Shepherd’s campus.
-Your A-teamer will guide you through a campus tour, you’ll get to know your peers, you’ll talk with staff members, student workers, and faculty, and if you’re an incoming freshmen, you’ll stay overnight in one of our residence halls.
+Your A-teamer will guide you through our beautiful campus, you’ll get to know your peers, you’ll talk with staff members, student workers, and faculty, and if you’re an incoming first-year, you’ll hang out with other incoming students at the Potomac Place Social!

-Staying on campus will benefit you in several ways.
-This will be the first opportunity to spend the night on campus as an OFFICIAL Shepherd student!
-This will also give you the opportunity to understand what daily life will be like living on campus, give you a closer look at your future living space, and to accordingly to design your room the way you want it to look.
+Hanging out on campus will benefit you in several ways.
+This will be the first opportunity to hang out with other Rams!
+Residence Life Staff will be present and give you the opportunity to understand what daily life will be like living on campus, give you a closer look at your future living space, and to accordingly design your room the way you want it to look.
 Additionally, learning takes place both inside and outside of the classroom and the philosophy of Shepherd is that students engage in campus life through programs held in the residence halls and beyond.

 TIP: During your stay, create a list of ‘must-have’ items you’ll need to help you live and sleep most comfortably.